City Guide - New Orleans - 6/6/14

 New Orleans has been described as so many things: romantic, magical, mysterious, full of ghosts and history, and it is all true.
 But, New Orleans is more than these words.
 Years of turmoil, corruption and multi-cultural influence make New Orleans a city so unique the word unique does it no justice.
 From the regal homes of the Garden District to the bustle of the French Quarters to the unparalleled cuisine and nightlife every visit to the Big Easy is the experience of a lifetime.

 Glorious is the only word to describe this lovely boutique on Esplanade Avenue a couple blocks from Bourbon Street.
-This renovated plantation house has all of it’s original charm, accented with modern touches and luxurious details.
+This renovated plantation house has all of it’s original charm, accented with mid-century modern touches and luxurious details.
 937 Esplanade Ave, New Orleans, LA 70116 (504) 944-2255

 Nestled deep in the French Quarter in a renovated Creole townhouse this cozy little boutique is perfect for a quiet getaway.
 Just far enough from the noise of Bourbon and Decatur Street, but close enough to indulge any late night urge to join the party.
 1006 Royal St, New Orleans, LA 70116 (504) 524-3900